TakeJoshyy/Murphmon/readme.md

 14. Sevii islands are treated as "overworld".
 All items allowed, all exp allowed, etc. You may return to Sevii islands at any point.
 You may use a second HM friend for Rock Smash as needed.

 15. Double battles: you may use any legal second mon you have already caught.
-You may attack freely with the second mon and it may hold legal held items.
+You may attack freely (Including HM moves) with the second mon and it may hold legal held items.
 You may only have 2 Pokemon in your party.

 16. All held items found on pivot options, Brockbuddies, HM friend catches are allowed to be kept.
 "Catch and release" mon held items are not allowed.
 Purchased/gifted mon's items are not allowed i.e. Magikarp Route 4, Silph Co.
 Lapras, Dojo Hitmon.
 You may not catch a wild mon unless it is a pivot option, Brockbuddy, Shiny or needed for HM friend.